suryanshkushwaha/stoppy-chromium/README.md

 - Increase your episode limit in the settings
 - Or wait until midnight when the counter resets
 - Or temporarily disable Stoppy using the master toggle

+**Playback speed not working?**

+- Make sure you're on a Netflix watch page (`/watch/`)
+- Try refreshing the page to re-initialize the video element
+- Check that the video element has loaded (wait for video to appear)
+- Speed is continuously enforced every 500ms, so it should persist even if Netflix resets it

 ## 🤝 Contributing & Feature Requests